-- recognising potential barriers to learning for individual pupils - monitoring the progress and attainment of each pupil using the School Pupil Tracker online - holding termly class profile meetings to identify pupils who may be experiencing a greater difficulty in learning - holding team discussions during teacher planning preparation and assessment time - discussions with parents - consulting with health and educational professionals outside school.
+- recognising potential challenges to learning for individual pupils - monitoring the progress and attainment of each pupil using internally assessment systems. - holding termly class profile meetings to identify pupils who may be experiencing a greater difficulty in learning - holding team discussions during teacher planning preparation and assessment time - discussions with parents - consulting with health and educational professionals outside school.